learnk8s/learnk8s.io/src/templating/content.md

 While the example shows a convenient strategy to compose complex YAML from basic files, it also shows some of the limitations of `yq`:

 1. The two YAML files are merged at the top level.
-There's no way you add a chunk of YAML file under `.spec.containers[]`.
+There's no way you add a chunk of YAML file under `.spec.containers[]`, as an example.
 1. The order of the files matters.
-If you invert the order, `yq` keeps the wrong name for the pod in `metadata.name`.
+If you invert the order, `yq` keeps `envoy-pod` for the Pod's name in `metadata.name`.
-1. You have to tell `yq` explicity when to append and overwrite values.
-Since those are flags apply to the whole document, it's hard to get the right granularity.
+1. You have to tell `yq` explicity [when to append and overwrite values](https://mikefarah.github.io/yq/merge).
+Since those are flags apply to the whole document, it's hard to get the granularity right.

 However, if you plan to use `yq` for small projects, you can probably go quite far with it.

-You can take `yq` to the next level with kustomize.
+There's another tool similar to `yq`, but focused specifically on Kubernetes YAML resources: [kustomize](https://kustomize.io/).

 While `yq` understands and transforms YAML, kustomize can understand and transform Kubernetes YAML.